 Indeed author and TV action psychic detective actress Noreen Renier's efforts to seek sanctions against a particular skeptic and critic --- one she has fought in 12 different courtrooms for almost three decades --- have repeatedly been rejected over the past decade.

-In early 2011 Dale Jensen’s legal appeal to the U.S. District Court on behalf of Renier's extended bankruptcy proceedings was an incredible 42 pages plus attachments versus a far more distinctive six page legal response by her opponent.
+Dale Jensen’s legal appeal in early 2011 to the U.S. District Court on behalf of Renier's extended bankruptcy proceedings was an incredible 42 pages plus attachments versus a far more distinctive six page legal response by her opponent.
 The six page response by the counsel of Renier's critic won.

 One non-court reader who reviewed the arguments filed by the two opposing parties noted they were at opposite ends in style.
 “One was all over the map with cotton candy allegations and apparently no successful foundations versus a very concise filing written with superior arguments and legal foundations by the attorney opposing Renier.
 The outcome may have been clear even to a first year law student.”

 Given that a federal court in March 2011 found Noreen Renier not to be a credible and cited as the sole party in a court memorandum to have misled the court, the April 18, 2012 failure by Renier to overturn that ruling makes it the fifth in a string of court losses by Noreen Renier since 2006.
 Yet her You Tube postings never reference these actual and current law events.
 Avoiding her current courtroom realities Noreen Renier instead posts years-old video clips from staged TV paranormal re-creations.
 Those "TV re-creations" often include actors and actresses posing as crime detectives and are scripted according to critics for "maximum exaggerated hocus pocus before the cameras."